Make Your Logs Work for You

 Fully Functional for 14 Days

-Server logs are important and can never be left out of web development.
+Server logs are essential and can never be left out of web development.
 There’s no such thing as a perfect website—even one owned by a big tech company is likely to have errors in production.
 Using web server logs, you can easily know where the problem is coming from and solve it on time.
+Hence, they are quite important when monitoring and filtering your web server.

 Logs are automatically created by the server and consist of files containing information such as errors, requests made to the server, and other information worth looking at.
 Even though these logs can be created automatically by the server, you can also create custom log management functionalities.
 These can be done within the web app.
 Today, almost all programming languages have log management modules or at least a framework.
 With good configurations, you can utilize the language logging system and get the same log messages from the server.

 Logs contain different types of files, such as images.
 In most cases, you’ll only want to see a certain type of information from the server.
-In this post, I’m going to give some of the best tips on how you can monitor and filter web server logs and get the most value out of them.

 Why Do You Need Logging on Your Website?